Anmolnoor/Anmolnoor/README.md

 # 🛠️ *My Experience*:

 - **Frontend Engineer at [Huddle01](https://huddle01.com) - I have worked on frontend of [Huddle01](https://huddle01.com) website as Frontend Engineer.
-Also got the opportunity to work on meeting rooms, lobby and alerts ... so on.**
+Also got the opportunity to work with webRTC, Mediasuop, Sockets.**

 - **React Native Intern at [Fortec Solution](https://fortecsolution.com/) - I have worked on Complaint Ticket Booking App of [Protocol Solutions](https://protocolsolution.com/).
 It was fully automated Ticket Generator using React-Native as Frontend and PHP based API.
 I have also work on App UI/UX.**